 Elevator installers and repairers must have a high school diploma or equivalent before starting an apprenticeship.

-The Bureau of Labor Statistics reports that elevator installer and repairers earned an average of $93,960 in 2022.
-The BLS also predicts that by 2031, demand for elevator installers and repairers will increase 3 percent.
+The Bureau of Labor Statistics reports that elevator installer and repairers earned an average of $100,060 in 2023.
+The BLS also predicts that by 2032, demand for elevator installers and repairers will show no significant increase or decrease.

 Regardless of what you decide, any job in construction or the skilled trades is a good career choice.
 Find trade schools near you to jump-start your career today.